 When using multi command chaining you can only have one command (the last) use nargs=-1 on an argument.
+It is also not possible to nest multi commands below chained multicommands.
 Other than that there are no restrictions on how they work.
 They can accept options and arguments as normal.